Controlling XY Pads in Krotos Studio with a Trackpad

 MPE Modifier – A New MaxForLive Device

 MPE Modifier is a free MaxForLive device that does two simple tasks.
 It changes the incoming Slide and Pressure MPE messages into Control Change messages per voice, and also replicates global messages like ModWheel, Pitch Bend, and Aftertouch to all MIDI channels.
+The new version 1.1 adds the option to change the Slide to Press messages.

 I designed this device to be used with the MPE Trackpad option in AudioSwift, but it should work with any MPE controller like Ableton Push 3.
 I also did it with U-he synths in mind, but feel free to use it with other virtual instrument plugins that don’t have full MPE support and work with multichannel MIDI, like Native Instruments Kontakt or Spectrasonics Omnisphere.